Team-AI-Projects/WCT-TF/README.md

 * `--noise`  Generate textures from random noise image instead of webcam
 * `--random`  Load a new random image every # of frames
 * `--adain`  Use [Adaptive Instance Normalization](https://arxiv.org/abs/1703.06868) as transfer op instead of WCT
+* `--mask` Use a mask to only stylize a specific section of the image.
 There are also a couple of keyboard shortcuts:

 * `r`  Load random image from style folder